JSR-2-14/u1_project_CYOA/readme.md

 - Your adventure must offer the user an option to **replay** at the end.
 - Your code must contain **at least one switch statement**.
 - Your code must make use of **both string and number user inputs**.
+- Find a way to implement a **loop** of some sort into your code.
+Maybe a user has to keep guessing until they guess the right option (give them choices)?

   **Hint:** You may need :